Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

 • Proposals with City-owned sites must be approved by the managing department before applying for a grant

 • Properties determined to be eligible for historic designation.
-If a property is not designated at the time of the application, the applicant must provide a determination of eligibility with the application and sites must be historically designated by the end of the grant contract term
+If a property is not designated at the time of the application, the applicant must provide a determination of eligibility with the application and sites must be historically designated by the end of the grant agreement term

 Heritage Event Project Types